EdCo95/scientific-paper-summarisation/README.md

 Have you ever had to do a literature review as part of a research project and thought "I wish there was a quicker way of doing this"?
 This code aims to create that quicker way by developing a supervised-learning based extractive summarisation system for the summarisation of scientific papers.

+For more information on the project, please see:

+Ed Collins, Isabelle Augenstein, Sebastian Riedel.
+[A Supervised Approach to Extractive Summarisation of Scientific Papers](https://arxiv.org/abs/1706.03946).
+To appear in Proceedings of CoNLL, July 2017.

+Ed Collins.
+A supervised approach to extractive summarisation of scientific papers.
+UCL MEng thesis, May 2017.

 ## Code Description
 The various code files and folders are described here.
 Note that the data used is not uploaded here but nonetheless the repository is still over 1GB in size.
-If this work is accepted at the ConLL Conference in May 2017 then a script to access the data will be uploaded.

 * **Analysis** - A folder containing code used to analyse the generated summaries and create various pretty graphs.
 It is not essential to the functioning of the summarisers and will not work without the data.
 * **DataTools** - Contains files for manipulating and preprocessing the data.
 The most important file is `useful_functions.py` which contains many important functions used to run the system.